chrippa/ds4drv/README.rst

 Known issues/limitations
 ------------------------

+- Bluetooth 2.0 dongles are known to have issues, 2.1+ is recommended.
 - The controller will never be shut off, you need to do this manually by holding the PS button until the controller shuts off
 - No rumble support